harshilmehta67/CompetitiveProgramming-Material/README.md

   * Main languages used: C++ and C
   * This code library is not mine neither is it collected by me.

-### All contributions are welcome.If you come across any amzing source, do contribute!
+All contributions are welcome.
+If you come across any amzing source, do contribute!

 ## Maintained By:
 * **Vidish Joshi** - [Profile](https://github.com/VidishJoshi)